 Using a (1-3) credit hour format, a variety of clinical social work electives may be offered.
 These are meant to introduce a specific topic or intervention skill to students.
-Elective courses that are currently listed under the special topics number include but are not limited to: Bowen Family Systems Therapy, Cognitive Therapy, Couples Counseling, Intensive Structural Family Therapy, Play Therapy, Psychodynamic Group Therapy, Psychoeducational Groups, and clinical school social work electives.
-Prerequisites: Admitted MSW students only, completion of all MSW foundation coursework or consent.
+Elective courses that are currently listed under the special topics number include but are not limited to: Applied Behavior Analysis, Multisystemic Family Therapy, Adult Mental Health, Play Therapy, and Social Work Policy Practice.
+Prerequisites: Admitted MSW students only and completion of MSW foundation coursework.